priyamtejaswin/c00lHaX/trees.md

 Main reference is [the ESL book](https://web.stanford.edu/~hastie/ElemStatLearn/).

 ## Regression.
 Two main algorithms: CART and C4.5.
-A regression tree splits the feature-space into "rectangles" -- you pick a feature at random, take a cut at random, and the data is split on that cut.
+A decision tree splits the feature-space into "halves" -- you pick a feature at random, take a cut at random, and the data is split on that cut.

-In 2d feature-space, these are actual rectangles.
+In 2d feature-space, these are rectangular partitions.

 `TODO: Add an image here`